-The SENCo works closely with all teaching staff in completing the application to the awarding bodies.
-Please see the Year 5/6 Leader, Mr Neil Johnson, if you feel your child needs Access Arrangements for SATs and he will liaise with SLT and SENCo to begin the process of seeing whether your child qualifies.
+The SENDCo works closely with all teaching staff in completing the application to the awarding bodies.
+Please see the Year 6 Teachers, Mr Johnson and Miss O'Connell, if you feel your child needs Access Arrangements for SATs and they will liaise with SLT and SENDCo to begin the process of seeing whether your child qualifies.